vahe4060/CircuitCrafter/README.md

 ## Circuit Crafter

 *Circuit Crafter* was developed as my bachelor's thesis and has since evolved into a personal hobby project that I continue to work on.
-It's cross platform a GUI schematic editor designed to simplify the creation of schematic designs and their conversion to Verilog.
-This tool makes the schematic design process easier and more enjoyable for hardware engineers.
+It's cross platform a GUI schematic editor designed to simplify the creation of logic gate schematic designs and help with their conversion to Verilog.
+This tool can make the schematic design process easier and more enjoyable for hardware engineers.

 ![Screenshot from 2024-12-01 22-28-02](https://github.com/user-attachments/assets/08e89857-672d-443c-a287-191c2ebb06ff)